One of the most overlooked and under-used SEO techniques is internal linking.

 I've seen some good results recently by looking at pages when the internal anchor text is 80/90% exact match to the page title across the site and changing those up to be more varied and descriptive.

 Particularly useful when linking to product/service hub pages from spoke blog content.
 For example, where most links from blogs to [product] used the exact anchor text "[product]", I changed it up to be more like "[product] is a great solution for [problem]".
 Not only do we see more clicks going through these links, but also an increase in visibility for some longer tail terms mentioned in the anchor text.

 One exercise I like to do is to remove all the copy around the anchor text - would a user know the context of clicking that link purely through the anchor text?
 If not, try to make it more descriptive.Andrew Cherrie

 Above all else, make sure your internal links are using keyword-rich anchor tags.
 So, if you're linking to a post on customer service, make sure you embed the link in your copy like "better manage your customer's requests" instead of "learn more here".
 The former is keyword-rich, so users and web crawlers alike better understand where the link is pointing to.

-Get your anchor text from search queries in Google Search Console
+Get your anchor text from Google Search Console

 Often webmasters will just use the title of the article they're linking to as anchor text for an internal link, but this isn't an optimized approach.
 You should be varying your anchor text to give Google more context about the internal page being linked to, as well as the relationship between the two pages.